victorlaerte/kotlin-adoption-analysis/interview/INTERVIEW-SCRIPT (en).md

 - Can you please tell us your name?
 (Only if not mentioned before)
 - Is that okay if I ask how old are you?
 (Only if not mentioned before)
-- How long have you been working as developer?
+- How long have you been working as a developer?
 - How long have you been working with Android development?
 - What is your current role in the organization you work for?
 (If employed)
 - How long have you been working with Kotlin?